Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 You may think you’ll simply re-home your giant Pleco later on.
 But you’ll be waiting in line behind several others people with giant adult Plecos that have knocked over plants and leapt out of their too-small fish tanks.

-At that point, sinking wafers, pellets, and fresh and blanched vegetables are required to keep them happy and healthy.
+At that point, sinking wafers, leftover fish food, and fresh and blanched vegetables are required to keep them happy and healthy.

 With their armored flanks and bony heads, Plecos are great tankmates for large, aggressive cichlids and other toothy fish.